 The importance of having good credit—or any at all—can't be understated.
 As an adult, you need credit like White folks need sunscreen at the beach and Black folks need lotion after a shower; it's virtually mandatory.

 Nowadays, you can't even type out the word "loan" without somebody checking your credit report.
 It's wild, dawg.
 To begin, having good credit is important because it determines the interest rates you receive on credit cards, mortgages, auto loans, and any other type of loan.

-Most utility companies also run credit reports before offering services.
-This can include electricity, cell phone services, internet, cable, and even water.
+Most utility companies also run credit reports before offering services, including electricity, cell phone services, internet, cable, and even water.
 Hell, even landlords run credit reports nowadays.
-Your credit report is your face card; you don't want to mess it up.
+Your credit report is your face card, and you don't want to mess it up.